sriram-mk1/cursor-op/README.md

 1. Fork this repository
 2. Create a new project on Railway
 3. Connect your GitHub repository
-4. Railway will automatically detect `requirements.txt` and the `Procfile`
+4. Railway will automatically detect the `Dockerfile` and build the service
-5. The service will be deployed automatically
+5. The service will be deployed automatically (using CPU-optimized PyTorch)